Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 * :new: FeStiff: compute the stiffness matrix, for the Poisson equation, discretized with P2 finite elements on triangles.

-* :new: Weno: a classical computation in hyperbolic PDES (see README inside).

 * :new: MicroBenchmarks: very simple benchmarks to show the importance of different programing styles.